preendata/preen/docs/documentation/integrations/README.md

 ---
-description: detail the various integrations hypha supports.
+description: details of the integrations hypha supports.
 ---

 # Integrations